21 Newborn Winter Essentials Every Parent Will Actually Use

 Make sure to buy a few as you’ll probably get through them quickly!

-14. Bath thermometer
+14. Bath Thermometer

 The temperature of your baby’s bathwater could drop quickly during the winter months.